Swicy Sesame Jackfruit Bao

 These fusion bao are inspired by both the softness of Chinese steamed bread and the robust street flavors of Korean barbecue and banchan.
 Gochujang gives a uniquely Korean kick to traditional bao and jackfruit has a long history as a plant-based meat in Southeast Asia.

 A bowl of food with carrots and cucumbers.
-Save This
+Save It

 A bowl of food with carrots and cucumbers. | zetluna.com